xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/updatenode.1.rst

 2

- Install or update software on diskfull nodes.
+ Install or update software on diskful nodes.